 How To Track Brand Association

-How do you find out whether your target audience has the positive brand association you have worked hard to build?
-Below are the best methods for tracking brand association.
+How do you find out whether or not your target audience associates your brand with the positive attributes and ideals you’ve worked hard to foster?

 Surveys and Focus Groups

-Discover the words, concepts, and feelings people associate with your brand by conducting surveys and focus groups with general consumers and those that represent your target audience.
+Discover the words, concepts, and feelings people associate with your brand by conducting surveys and focus groups with the general population and those that represent your target audience.

-By speaking directly to people and capturing their thoughts and ideas, you can gain valuable insights into how your brand is perceived and the nature of the traits associated with your brand.
-Be mindful of response bias — people may give inaccurate answers when they are asked questions directly.
-Focus groups can be costly to run, but there are plenty of affordable tools to run online surveys.
+By speaking directly to consumers and capturing their thoughts and ideas, you can gain valuable insights into how your brand is perceived and the traits associated with your brand.

 Search Engine Insights

-Type your brand into Google Trends to see related queries and topics and see whether consumers are making the connections that you intend them to make.
-Using this tool, you can also run searches on your brand’s competitors, to assess how their brand associations compare to your own.
+To access this data, type your brand name into Google Trends to see related queries and topics and whether consumers are making the connections that you want them to make.
+Using this tool, you can also run searches on your brand’s competitors to assess how their brand associations compare to your own.

 Brand Tracking Services

 Brand tracking is one of the most comprehensive ways to monitor brand association.
-A tool like Latana allows you to determine if your target audience has actually linked your brand with the positive brand associations you are building in your marketing activities.
+A tool like Latana allows you to determine if your target audience is linking your brand to the positive brand associations you’re building with marketing activities.

-By asking your target audience “Which of the following do you associate with ?”, you can track the associations and imagery they most associate with your brand.
-This allows marketing teams to understand brand perception and the primary attributes, whether positive or negative, that people most strongly and frequently associate with a brand and its products.
+By asking your target audience “Which of the following do you associate with (BRAND NAME)?”, you can track the associations and imagery they most link to your brand.
+This allows marketing teams to understand brand perception and primary associated attributes.
+Whether positive or negative, you’ll be able to see what consumers strongly and frequently associate with your brand and its products.

-It is also possible to track the same brand associations for competitors to see where you brand is winning/losing, but also to identify key areas where your brand can grow and overtake the competition.
+It’s also possible to track the same brand associations for competitors to see where your brand is winning or losing.
+You can also use brand tracking software to identify key areas where your brand can grow and overtake the competition.

-Use the advice provided in this article to figure out your brand’s current association and work on molding it into what you want.
-To take the next step in your journey toward tracking brand associations, check out The Ultimate Guide to Brand Tracking.
+The next step?
+Use the advice outlined in this article to identify your brand’s current associations and work on molding them into what you want.
+For a deeper look into tracking brand associations, check out The Ultimate Guide to Brand Tracking.